-No one personality type automatically possesses more EI than other personality types.
+No one personality type automatically possesses more EQ than other personality types.
 Whatever your type, and no matter which system you’re using, you can have, develop and practice emotional intelligence.
 Some personality types (and specific traits within those types) may make you more naturally disposed to a high level of emotional intelligence.
-But, no one type guarantees that you will have high or low EI.
+But, no one type guarantees that you will have high or low EQ.

 2. Personality type is more-or-less fixed, whereas emotional intelligence can be developed over time and cultivated with conscious effort.

 Even if you have low emotional intelligence, you can consciously work to increase it.
-This is true whatever your personality type.
-And if you have traits that would seem to make you more disposed to high EI, you may find that in practice you’re not living up to your emotional intelligence potential and could also benefit from working on it.
+This is true, whatever your personality type.
+And if you have traits that would seem to make you more disposed to high EQ, you may find that, in practice, you’re not living up to your emotional intelligence potential and could also benefit from working on it.

 What can a personality test tell you about emotional intelligence?

-Some types may have traits that could predispose them to high (or low) EI.
+Some types may have traits that could predispose them to high (or low) EQ.
 In that sense, a personality test could be one way to give you an idea of your starting point in relation to emotional intelligence.
-It could also give you clues to help you develop EI, based on your naturally strong personality traits.
+It could also give you clues to help you develop EQ based on your naturally strong personality traits.